excubo-ag/Generators.Blazor/README.md

 Add `@attribute [Excubo.Generators.Blazor.GenerateSetParametersAsync]` to your `_Imports.razor` file.
 This enables the source generator on _all_ components.
 As sometimes you might want to override the method yourself, you can opt-out of the source generator by adding `@attribute [Excubo.Generators.Blazor.DoNotGenerateSetParametersAsync]` to a component.

+You can use `[GenerateSetParametersAsync(RequireExactMatch = true)]`, if you do not require parameters to match when they differ in case.

 ### Implementation details

 If you write the code